alexaandru/nvim-lspupdate/README.md

 |**`vuels`**                |
 |**`yamlls`**               |

-About half of the servers have [a config and a command](lua/lspupdate/config.lua) defined.
+Over half of the servers have [a config and a command](lua/lspupdate/config.lua) defined.
 Of those, only `npm`, `pip`, `go` and `cargogit` commands were tested.
 These are what I would consider beta.